DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Testing

-Check wiring and connectivity, CHeck the resistance of the resistors.
+Check wiring and connectivity, check the resistance of the resistors.

 ## Repair and Evaluate
 Connected both the terminals of the battery to the components of the circuits.